 4. Upload your website’s files

-Next, start uploading your site files, which can include:
+The next step in hosting a website is to start uploading your site files, which can include:

 - Website images

 - And more

 When uploading your site files, keep in mind your site hierarchy.

 For example, if you operate an online store, you may have the following site layout: